 Researchers were looking at the four patterns of dysfunctional thinking listed above and found that the two behaviors that were significantly helped by the probiotic formula were rumination and aggressive thoughts.

 So this probiotic supplement significantly reduced negative thoughts associated with depressed mood!
+Find this supplement as Klaire Target gb-X in my dispensary.

 Three strains of probiotics, Lactobacillus acidophilus, Lactobacillus casei and Bifidobacterium bifidum taken together as probiotics for depression in a randomized, double-blind, placebo-controlled trial in 40 patients with major depressive disorder for 8 weeks showed significantly decreased Beck Depression Inventory total scores.